weijithw2022/QuakeNetNZ/src/train.md

 The things you might want to try it out @danukaravishan,

+1. Try different thresholds other than 0.5 to reduce false positives.
+(Try drawing precision vs recall curves)
-1. Add two FC layers(one hidden FC), uncomment necessary code in lastconv1x1 class
+2. Add two FC layers(one hidden FC); uncomment necessary code in lastconv1x1 class.
+Note that this will overfit the dataset, so add LP Regularization or dropout.
+3.